Toglefritz/flutter_splendid_ble/README.md

 Once `dhttpd` is running, open your web browser and navigate to http://localhost:8080.
 This will open the locally hosted version of the documentation.

-You'll be able to browse all the classes, methods, and properties of the Flutter BLE plugin, along with detailed comments and explanations as provided in the source code.
+You'll be able to browse all the classes, methods, and properties of the Splendid BLE plugin, along with detailed comments and explanations as provided in the source code.

 **Stopping the Server**